 In addition to serving as an associate head coach at UCSD, Ustaszewski is the head coach for the Sunset San Diego water polo club team.
 He has coached the Sunset 40’s team to four straight USWP Masters Nationals Championships (2011-2014).
 He also serves as the USA Water Polo Olympic Development Head Coach for the Pacific Southwest Zone Youth Men’s Team.
 In 2014, Ustaszewski was selected as the USA Water Polo Olympic Development Program’s Top Coach.

-During his five years on staff, Ustaszewski has helped lead the Tritons to three WWPA Championships and automatic berths to the NCAA National Championships.
-He has recruited and coached 14 All-Americans, including two WWPA Players of the Year and three WWPA Tournament Most Valuable Players.
-During 2011-2014, the Tritons appeared in four consecutive WWPA Championship games, which included back-to-back titles in 2013 and 2014.
+During his six years on staff, Ustaszewski has helped lead the Tritons to four WWPA Championships and automatic berths to the NCAA National Championships.
+He has recruited and coached 18 All-Americans, including two WWPA Players of the Year and four WWPA Tournament Most Valuable Players.
+During 2011-2015, the Tritons appeared in five consecutive WWPA Championship games, which included consecutive titles from 2013-15.